barstoolbluz/ghcli/README.md

 - Locks down GitHub tokens in your system keyring or encrypted files
 - Handles GitHub CLI auth automatically without manual token entry
+- Configures Git credential helper to use the same token for Git operations
 - Works across platforms (macOS, Linux)
 - Hooks into Bash, Zsh, and Fish shells
 - Includes a no-nonsense setup wizard that doesn't waste your time